AnikaNegii/UMB-ClassPath/README.md

 **Tools used:** Claude (Anthropic) via Kiro for HTML/CSS/JS prototype generation and iterative UI spec-driven development

-**Process:** Claude generated the initial code structure, SVG floor map rendering, and JavaScript routing logic based on paper prototype sketches and Design B aesthetic.
-Subsequent sessions used Claude to remove the phone shell, apply Figma mockup styling, and implement the dual-field search with live suggestions.
+**Process:** Claude generated the initial code structure, SVG floor map rendering, and JavaScript routing logic based on paper prototype sketches and Design B, apply Figma mockup styling, and implement the dual-field search with live suggestions.

 **Human design decisions that deviated from or built upon AI suggestions:**
 - Preserved the dedicated Route Type screen with explicit Fastest vs Accessible choice, matching the paper prototype — specifically requested to address accessibility feedback from Participants 2 & 3